Apache-2.0 · Self-hostable · Works with Claude Code, Codex, Cursor & any base-URL agent

 Temporal Memory

 Every memory carries valid_from / valid_until timestamps.
-Query the knowledge graph as_of any past date — "what did we know about the auth service on March 15th?"
-Only memnos does this.
+Query the memory store as_of any past date — "what did we know about the auth service on March 15th?"
+Zep/Graphiti are bi-temporal too; memnos is the one that does it on a single plain PostgreSQL.

 Living Knowledge Graph